The Egyptian Name Aaron

 In addition, the office of High Priest to Ptah at Memphis was established by the Ptolemies.
 This office became very important under the Ptolemies.

 So, the major actors in the Exodus drama, Ahrwn and Moses were equated to a Memphis triad of divinities and a priesthood precious to the Ptolemies.
 Furthermore, the son of Ptah, Nefertum aka Miosis, was a god of perfume.
-The Hebrews recognized that their origin was as a caravan tribe (story of Joseph and Jacob in Egypt).
-Joseph was also equated to Imhotep as I have fully explained in the essay Joseph, Imhotep & Potipherah.
+The Judeans recognized that their origin was as a clan of the Midianites who were also associated with the mining and crafting of copper images.
 These are examples of the infusion of Egyptian mythology into Hebrew tribal lore.